GreenDamTan/fastapi-dls_mirror/README.md

 - provide `.deb` package (WIP)
 - migrate from `dataset` to `sqlalchemy` (WIP)
 - migrate from `fastapi` to `flask`
-- Support http mode for using external https proxy
+- Support http mode for using external https proxy (disable uvicorn ssl for using behind proxy)

 ## Endpoints